babelouest/glewlwyd/docs/GETTING_STARTED.md

 #### WebAuthn scheme

 The WebAuthn Schema implements authentication based on the [WebAuthn API](https://w3c.github.io/webauthn/).
-This allows users to authenticate to Glewlwyd using physical devices: Android phones, Yubikeys, etc.
+This allows users to authenticate to Glewlwyd using physical devices: Android or Apple phones, Yubikeys, etc.

 Read the full [documentation](WEBAUTHN.md).